 Architecture Research Project (Project 1)

-30% of your overall course grade comes from the three semester
+A substantial chunk of your course grade comes from the two semester

 projects.
-Project 1 will be research-oriented.
+Project 1 is more research-oriented.
 Project 2

 Su Mo Tu We Th Fr Sa